 Consider your website platform too.
 All three roofing-specific tools (Roofr, ROOFLE, Instantroofer) work on WordPress, Squarespace, Wix, and custom HTML sites via embed code.
 For a step-by-step installation walkthrough, see How to Add an Instant Estimate Widget to Your Roofing Website.

 A contact form is not a lead capture strategy — it's an inbox for the leads that were already going to call you.
-The widgets above are how you capture the ones who weren't.
+The tools above capture the ones who weren't.

-Browse all home services lead capture tools in the QuantaTasks directory.
+Browse all embeddable roofing lead capture tools in the QuantaTasks contractor directory.